 The batter is super thick, so I like to spoon the Kentucky butter cake batter into already prepared Bundt pan.
 I tap the pan on the counter to settle the batter before smoothing the top with a spatula.

-Bake at 325° for 50 to 60 minutes or until it is nice and golden and a cake tester comes out clean.
+Bake in your preheated oven for 50 to 60 minutes or until it is nice and golden and a cake tester comes out clean.

 With 5 minutes left on the clock, make the glaze.
 In a small saucepan combine 1/3 cup unsalted butter, 3/4 cup granulated sugar, 3 tablespoons water and 2 teaspoons vanilla.
 Heat over low, stirring until melted.
 Do NOT bring to a boil.